Drake's Plate of Brass: Creation

 According to the 2002 account, the plate was intended to be a joke among members of a playful fraternity of California history enthusiasts, the Ancient and Honorable Order of E Clampus Vitus ("ECV").
 The ECV had originated during the 1849 California Gold Rush and was revived in the 1930s by Carl Wheat, George Ezra Dane, and Leon Whitsell as a fraternity of historians and Western lore enthusiasts.
 ECV describes itself as "dedicated to the erection of historical plaques, the protection of widows and orphans, especially the widows, and having a grand time while accomplishing these purposes."
 Pranks at fellow Clampers' expense were a regular part of the group's activities.

-George Ezra Dane, an ECV leader, was blamed for initiating the hoax as a joke intended for fellow "Clamper" Herbert Bolton to find.
+George Ezra Dane, an ECV leader, was blamed for initiating the hoax as a joke intended for fellow "Clamper" Herbert Eugene Bolton to find.
 The plate was likely made by George Clark in his workshop in 1917 working with Bolton's design.

-The target of the hoax, Herbert Eugene Bolton, had a special interest in the plate.
+The target of the hoax, Herbert Bolton, had a special interest in the plate.
 Bolton was a distinguished professor of California history and director of the Bancroft Library at the University of California.
 Over his career, he exhorted students to look for the plate—and to contact him if they ever heard of an artifact matching the historical description.

-According to the 2002 account, Dane initiated the plot.
+Dane initiated the plot.
 George Haviland Barron, a former curator of American history at the De Young Museum in San Francisco, designed the plate and bought the brass at a nearby shipyard, where a worker cut the plate from modern brass with a modern guillotine shear.
-George Clark, an inventor and art critic, and appraiser, hammered the letters into the plate with a simple cold chisel.
+George Clark, an inventor, art critic, and appraiser, hammered the letters into the plate with a simple cold chisel.
 Clark told his wife that the "C.G."—later taken to stand for "Captain General"—before Drake's name was essentially his own signature.
 As a final mark of the gag, Lorenz Noll (1891–1962) and Albert Dressler (1887–1960) painted "ECV" on the back of the plate in paint visible under ultraviolet light.

 Discovery and loss

 Von der Porten, Aker, and Allen surmise that the conspirators probably planted the plate in Marin in 1933, not far from the supposed location of Drake's landing.
-William Caldeira, a chauffeur, found the plate while his employer, Leon Bocqueraz, was hunting near the shores of Drake's Bay with a companion, Anson Stiles Blake.
+William Caldeira, a chauffeur, found the plate while his employer, Leon Bocqueraz, was hunting near the shores of Drakes Bay with a companion, Anson Stiles Blake.
 Bocqueraz was a banker, while Blake was a prominent and active Berkeley alumnus.
 Both were members of the California Historical Society.

 Caldeira showed the dirt-covered plate to Bocqueraz, then stowed the plate in the car to investigate later and then forgot about it.
 Some weeks later, he found it while cleaning the car on the San Rafael Ferry and threw it away on the side of the road in San Rafael—several miles from its original location, but still in the Marin area.
 This was the first of a series of events that ultimately spun the joke out of the conspirators' control.